Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/repo-actions.md

 The important part of the Spring bean definition is the `id`, which will be the identifier this action will be known by.
 Then the bean needs to have the `action-executer` bean as parent.
-Note here the use of `ServiceRegistry`, which is the best practice approach to get to the Alfresco Content Services public services, such as the `NodeService`.
+Note here the use of `ServiceRegistry`, which is the best practice approach to get to the Content Services public services, such as the `NodeService`.

 You can now invoke this action from, for example, a snippet of JavaScript code like this (useful if the action should be invoked from a Rule):